 If the vehicle cannot be handed over to the Customer, or if the handover cannot be conducted punctually, the Customer is not entitled to any claims for compensation or replacement against Carvolution to the extent that Carvolution is not responsible for this delay in delivery.

 If the Customer does not accept the vehicle at the point in time agreed upon, Carvolution is entitled to withdraw from the Contract.
-In this case, the Customer shall owe Carvolution a flat-rate compensation equal to two monthly fees as they were defined in the Contract, but compensation of at least CHF 1,500.00 (right to further damages is reserved).
+In this case, the Customer shall owe Carvolution a flat-rate compensation equal to two monthly fees as they were defined in the Contract.
+Such compensation shall amount to at least CHF 1,500.00 (right to further damages is reserved).

 Carvolution shall remain the owner of the vehicle during the entire contractual and service period and shall have sole right of disposal over it.
 In particular, Carvolution shall be within its rights to reclaim the vehicle from the Customer at any time and to replace it with an equivalent vehicle (same vehicle category).

 The Customer is permitted to use the vehicle for commercial purposes subject to the following conditions.
 Commercial use includes the allocation of the vehicle by the Customer to an employee for use to get to work and back and for private use within the framework of a corresponding transfer agreement (business vehicle).
 Compliance with tax and customs regulations for the use of the vehicle is the responsibility of the Customer.
 The Customer and/or the persons driving the vehicle (e.g. the owner, partner or employee) may not use the vehicle in competitions of speed, endurance, skill or other races, for transporting hazardous goods, for participation in road safety training, or for similar purposes.
-Moreover, transporting individuals with the vehicle in return for a fee (e.g. taxi trips, Uber trips or similar), towing or moving other vehicles, or using the vehicle as an advertising medium are also prohibited.
+Moreover, it is prohibited to transport individuals with the vehicle in return for a fee (e.g. taxi trips, Uber trips or similar), tow or move other vehicles, or use the vehicle as an advertising medium.

 After prior written confirmation from Carvolution, the vehicle can be used for training trips as part of the Zweiphasenausbildung (WAB) [Course for new drivers].